#408: Hatch: A Modern Python Workflow Transcript

 26:25 PyPI or some private, you know, corporate owned index.

-26:31 I think those are probably getting to be more popular than they used to be with all the supply chain silliness.
+26:31 I think those are probably going to be more popular than they used to be with all the supply

 26:38 Yeah.

-26:47 Do you have any visibility, whether they're publishing the PyPI yet or to some kind of private index?
+26:49 publishing to PyPI or to some kind of private index?

 26:59 Interesting.

-27:25 Increment the build, do a major version increment, or put it into a release candidate mode.
+27:24 Increment the build or do a major version increment or put it into a release candidate mode.

 27:44 So that pulls your version from Git or Mercurial or Subversion.